-Pupils who will not be 16 before the end of September must either return to school or investigate college courses which run from August-December .
+Pupils who will not be 16 by 30 September 2021 must either return to school or investigate college courses which run from August-December 2021.
 Guidance staff will help complete application forms.

 Course Choice Guidance for S4 Pupils

 Progresses to